 Larsen recently completed a one-year postdoctoral position at the University of Nebraska-Lincoln Water Sciences Laboratory (WSL) where she provided expertise in specialized methods for water quality analysis and oversaw technical training within the facility.
 Her research at the WSL focused on emerging and persistent contaminants in groundwater and surface waters including pesticides, nitrates, and cyanobacterial toxins across Nebraska.
 Larsen received her PhD in Biology from Indiana University in 2016.
 Her dissertation work focused on how ratios of elements such as nitrogen and phosphorus shape the ecological, evolutionary, and molecular interactions between bacteria and phage.

-Larsen is also dedicated to undergraduate and graduate student education and professional development in STEM, data management, and R. She served as the Graduate Assistant for the Women In Science, Technology, Informatics, and Mathematics (STIM) Living Learning Community and co-instructor for the IU Women In STIM LLC seminar courses and has recently taught courses on environmental data management and analytics.
+Larsen is deeply committed education and professional development in STEM, data management, and R. She served as the Graduate Assistant for the Women In Science, Technology, Informatics, and Mathematics (STIM) Living Learning Community and taught professional development seminars for the community.
+She continues to build on these courses with new seminar courses in environmental data management and analytics for graduate students and teaches one-on-one sessions for undergraduates.